 General Racing Rules:

-- Pit Fees include: $25 for the first car, $15 for each additional car. $5 Late entry fee for each car if Registration after closing on race date, line up at rear of field (no pill draw).
+- Pit Fees include: $25 for the first driver, $15 for each additional car, this includes novice drivers. $5 Late entry fee for each car after registration has closed on race date, line up will be at rear of field (no pill draw).

 - Any handler wishing to have their driver participate in an upper competitive class must first receive approval from the Novice Committee and Regional Director.